By Laws

 11.01 Limit of Director’s Liability.
 No director of officer for the time being of the Club shall be liable for the acts, receipts, neglects or defaults of any other director or officer or employee or for any loss, damage or expense happening to the Club through the insufficiency or deficiency of title to any property acquired by order of the Board or for on behalf of the Club or for the insufficiency or deficiency of any security in or upon which any of the moneys of or belonging to the Club shall be placed out or invested or for any loss or damage arising from the bankruptcy, insolvency or tortuous act of any person, firm or company with whom or which any moneys, securities or effects shall be lodged or deposited or for any other loss, damage or misfortune whatever which may happen in the execution of the duties of such director’s or officer’s respective office or trust in relation thereto unless the same shall happen by or through the director’s or officer’s own wrongful and willful act or through his or her own wrongful and willful neglect or default.

-The directors for the time being of the Club shall not be under any duty or responsibility in respect of any contract, act or transaction whether or not made, done or entered into in the name or on behalf of the Club, except such as shall have been submitted to and authorized or approved by the Board.
+of the Club, except such as shall have been submitted to and authorized or approved by the Board.
 If any director or officer of the Club shall be employed by or shall perform services for the Club otherwise than as a director or officer or shall be a member of a firm or a shareholder, directory or officer of a company which is employed by or performs services for the Club, the fact of his or her being a director or officer of the Club shall not disentitle such director or officer or such firm or company, as the case may be, from receiving proper remuneration for such services.

 12. FEES